SangwooJ/PortDamageDetection/README.md

-# Dataset
+# Vertical Port Damage Detection

-- 17184 images from India and Japan with 4 Class ( D00, D10, D20, D40) using RDD2020
+- **Dataset** : 17184 images from India and Japan with 4 Class ( D00, D10, D20, D40) using RDD2020

-- I have followed all the configuration from original repo (described below)
+- I have followed all the configuration from original repo (described below) [link](https://github.com/adnanmushtaq1996/Yolov4_Road_Damage_Detection)

-- Modified Training_Notebook.ipynb for training in local Jupyterlab Environment
+- **Training_Notebook.ipynb** : Modified for training in local Jupyterlab Environment and handled some errors

 - Added interesting test case for vertical port damage detection